From gold jewellery gifted at weddings to investments in gold coins, there are several reasons why we Indians are obsessed with yellow metal.

 |Male or Female||Less than one year||Any||No free allowance|

-Yes, the duty-free allowance on gold jewellery is applicable to children also, provided they have stayed abroad for 1 year or more.
+Yes, the duty-free allowance on gold jewellery also applies to children, provided they have stayed abroad for one year or more.

-Can I bring gold coin, gold biscuit or gold bar within the allowance amount?
+4. Can I bring a gold coin, gold biscuit or gold bar within the allowance?

-No, the allowance is only on gold jewellery.
+No, the allowance is only for gold jewellery.
 Gold in any other form is liable to pay duty.

-What are the conditions for carrying gold to India as duty free allowance?
+5. What are the conditions for carrying gold to India as a duty-free allowance?

 The main conditions are as below:

-- Passenger should have stayed abroad for one year.
+- The passenger should have stayed abroad for one year.

 - The gold has to be in the form of jewellery only.
-Gold coin, gold biscuit or gold bar cannot be part of duty free allowance.
+Gold coins, gold biscuits or gold bars cannot be part of the duty-free allowance.

 - Gold above this limit will be liable to customs duty.